 Lost Filling or Crown

 A lost filling or crown can cause pain and sensitivity.
 Rinse your mouth with warm salt water and try to reinsert the crown with dental cement or toothpaste.
-It is important to repair a filling or crown to prevent tooth decay or infection.
+Repairing a filling or dental crown to prevent tooth decay or infection is important.

 Soft Tissue Injuries